 Midwestern State University conducts commencement exercises in December and May.
 Candidates who complete their degrees during the summer terms may participate in the December ceremony.
 Candidates who complete their degrees in the fall semester are required to attend the December commencement unless approved by the Provost for graduation in absentia.
 Candidates who complete their degrees at the end of the spring semester must attend the May commencement unless approved by the Provost for graduation in absentia.
-All conferred degrees will be posted to the student's permanent record as of the last day of finals for second summer term or as of the date of the graduation ceremony for December and May.
+Conferred degrees will be posted to students' permanent records as of the last day of finals for second summer term or as of the date of the graduation ceremony for December and May.